nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 The *gene* will get passed on to more organisms.

 Yep, Free Software is billions of years old, and there's been a whole lot of cutting and pasting from the primordial script archive.

-There's no documentation or source control, but by looking at the common features of all cellular life we can hypothesize a "univeral common ancestor" which arose about 4 billion years ago, and from which all life is descended.

 ### Transcription and Translation